Causative agent

 Management

-Appropriate antibiotics given promptly are needed to kill the bacteria.
-In order to stop the infection from spreading, surgery, e.g. removal of the dead tissue or amputation of the limb, may be required.
-Some patients may require intensive care.
+NF is a severe illness that require hospitalisation, and some patients require intensive care.
+Prompt treatment with appropriate antibiotics is necessary to kill the bacteria.
+In order to stop the infection from spreading, surgery, e.g. removal of the dead tissues or amputation of the limb, may be required.

 Prevention

-To prevent the infection, members of the public should maintain good personal hygiene and practice good wound care:
+To prevent the infection, members of the public should maintain good personal hygiene and practise good wound care; wear protective gloves when handling raw shellfish or other seafood.

 Maintain good personal hygiene